 The user’s browser forwards the encoded information to ITRP.

-If the response is successfully verified, ITRP redirects the user to the destination URL within the ITRP account of the user’s organization.
+If the SAML response is successfully verified, and the necessary just-in-time provisioning actions have been completed successfully, ITRP redirects the user to the destination URL within the ITRP account of the user’s organization.
 The user is now logged in to ITRP.

 How to Enable SSO for ITRP

 To make SSO work for an organization’s ITRP account, the ITRP account owner will need the following information:

 the remote login URL of the organization’s identity provider (also known as the SAML Single Sign-On URL),

 the SHA1 fingerprint of the identity provider’s SAML certificate.

 This information can then be entered by the ITRP account owner in the Single Sign-On section of the Settings console.

 Once SSO has been enabled, the account owner can check whether it works by logging out of ITRP and subsequently trying to access ITRP again by going to the URL of the ITRP account.
 If the account owner is already logged in to the identity provider, ITRP should no longer ask for an email address and password.
 Instead, the account owner is directly taken to the ITRP inbox.